SOUTH AMERICA

 HIKES AROUND RIO de JANEIRO

 a.
 Corcovado and Christ the Redeemer statue.
 Christ the Redeemer is now one of the seven wonders of the modern world.
 It is an instantly recognizable icon for Rio and Brazil.
-Made of reinforced concrete, it is 130 feet tall including the 31-foot base, its outstretched arms are 96 feet wide and weighs 635 tons.
+Made of reinforced concrete, it is 130 feet tall including the 31-foot base, its outstretched arms are 96 feet wide and it weighs 635 tons.
 It is the largest Art Deco statue of Christ and the 5th largest of Christ in the world.
-It can be seen from all over Rio and is lit up at night.
+It can be seen from all of Rio.
+It is lit up at night.

 The good easy-to-follow trail to the top starts at the NE corner of Parque Lage just north of the large lake, Lagoa Rodrigo de Freitas in Leblon and Ipanema neighbourhoods.
-Try to start early when it is cooler as Rio is a hot, humid place and before the cloud rolls in in the afternoon.
+Try to start early when it is cooler as Rio is hot and humid.
+Beat the clouds that roll in in the afternoon.
 This also gives you time to do other trails in the park.
 A guard station at the trailhead has good free English maps of the entire park and the trail.
 The trail is very steep in a few places and scrambles up a slippery rock equipped with a chain.
 Follow the rail tracks for good views.
 Don´t go to the rail station, follow the road just before the station.
 Pay an 18 Real entrance fee which also covers the short van ride down to the main road, Estrada das Paineiras.
 Surrounding the statue are many terraces with spectacular views of every neighbourhood in Rio.
 This is better than Sugar Loaf to get orientated to the city.

 It was a long hike down the road through Cosmo Velho and Laranjeiras taking 2+ hours to get to the metro station at Largo Machado in Flamengo.